A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Introduction

-For this purpose, we have used a customized and improved version of the state-of-the-art stellar population models \citep[the eMIUSCAT, ][]{2016MNRAS.463.3409V}.
-The original models allowed one to vary age, $\alpha$ abundances ([$\alpha$]/Fe), total metallicity ($Z$), and the IMF slope.
-We extended the flexibility of the models, adding variation in the sodium abundances ([Na/Fe]) too.
-We have also deployed a novel method to model composite stellar populations using a Bayesian approach.
+In the current project, we wish to establish connections among the photometric and kinematical components from a stellar population point of view.
+For this purpose, we use a customized and improved version of the state-of-the-art stellar population models \citep[the eMIUSCAT, ][]{2016MNRAS.463.3409V} and deploy a novel method to model composite stellar populations using a full spectral fitting approach under a Bayesian framework.

-It is important to notice that performing spectroscopic stellar population analysis, we do not exactly measure the IMF, since in old systems only stars with masses $\sim 1 M_\odot$ are present, while more massive ones are already dead \citep{2016MNRAS.463.3220L}.
-Hence, even though throughout the paper we will always refer to the \ac{IMF} slope (or low-mass end of the \ac{IMF}), we caution the reader that we are measuring instead a composite present-day mass function.

 This paper is structured as follows.
 In \S\ref{sec:data}, we describe the observations and the data processing steps necessary for the analysis of the stellar populations of NGC~3311.
-In \S\ref{sec:sspmodels} we give few details on the \ac{SSP} models we use, while in \S\ref{sec:modeling} we introduce and describe the Bayesian method to constrain the stellar population parameters from optical spectra and \ac{SSP} models.
+In \S\ref{sec:sspmodels} we provide details of the \ac{SSP} models we use, while in \S\ref{sec:modeling} we introduce and describe the Bayesian method to constrain the stellar population parameters from optical spectra and \ac{SSP} models.
 We also explain the degeneracies between the parameters of the fitting.
 In \S\ref{sec:results}, we present the spatial distribution of the stellar populations of NGC~3311, while in \S\ref{sec:formation_scenario} we highlight the implications that they might have on the formation scenario of NGC~3311.
 Finally, in \S\ref{sec:conclusion} we summarize our work.

-For the remainder of this work, we assume that NGC~3311 is at a distance of 50.7 Mpc from the Sun, based on the radial velocity of \SI{3777}{km.s^{-1}} \citep{1999ApJS..125...35S}, and assuming a standard $\Lambda$CDM cosmology with $H_0=70.5$ \si{km.s^{-1}.Mpc^{-1}} \citep{2009ApJS..180..330K}.
+For the remainder of this work, we assume that NGC~3311 is at a distance of 50.7 Mpc from the Sun, based on the radial velocity of \SI{3777}{km.s^{-1}} \citep{1999ApJS..125...35S} and assuming a standard $\Lambda$CDM cosmology with $H_0=70.5$ \si{km.s^{-1}.Mpc^{-1}} \citep{2009ApJS..180..330K}.
+We note that while performing spectroscopic stellar population analysis, we do not exactly measure the IMF, because in old systems, only stars with masses $\sim 1 M_\odot$ are present, while more massive ones are already dead.
+Hence, even though throughout the paper we always refer to the \ac{IMF} slope (or low-mass end of the \ac{IMF}), we caution the reader that we are measuring instead a composite present-day mass function.